Click the category to reveal the questions, and click the questions to reveal the answers!

 What are the most common disease problems with tomatoes, and what should I do if I am being impacted by one or more issues?

 Tomato diseases are numerous, confusing, frustrating and in many cases fatal for the impacted plant.
 It is always best, when confronted with a tomato plant issue, to bring infected plant material to a local extension agent or other agricultural professional for a confirmed diagnosis.
 In a pinch, I’ve found that this site is as good as it gets.
 The information below is to give you a start at diagnosis, but should not be a substitute for professional assessment.

-What are the most important insect problems with tomatoes, and what should I do if I am being impacted by one or more critter? (incomplete - work in progress)
+What are the most important insect problems with tomatoes, and what should I do if I am being impacted by one or more of these critters?

 My plant is wilting - what could be wrong?

-My plant is turning yellow - what could be wrong?
+My plant is turning yellow and wilting - what could be wrong?